 The Krabby Patty Secret Formula is…

-If you’re seriously still reading this you likely have one of two goals: 1) To just understand the Instant Feedback System enough so that you can help shield yourself against false reports 2) To be able to poke and prod players into getting themselves banned while keeping yourself safe and reducing the effectiveness of their seemingly-false reports.
+If you’re seriously still reading this you likely have one of two goals: 1) To just understand the Instant Feedback System enough so that you can help shield yourself against false reports 2) To be able to poke and prod players into getting themselves banned while keeping yourself safe.
 This section is for those in the latter group.

 If you’re one of those people who needs to know the rationale for everything, here’s mine: I was just fine putting up with the toxicity, because I was just fine giving it right back.
 The situation became unacceptable the moment I stopped being able to do everything that everybody else was able to do.
 This system doesn’t work, it likely cannot be fixed, so let’s have some harmless fun!